lukkelele/mqtt_car/README.md

 ## Abstract
-With the help of 3d modeling, I have created something straight from scratch.
-Instead of using the base of an RC car with its steering mechanics, driving axle, and mounting our electronics I made something out of nothing and visualized a functional car made entirely from us.
+With the help of 3D modeling, I have created something straight from scratch.
+Instead of using the base of an RC car with its steering mechanics, driving axle and mounting our electronics I made something out of nothing.
 I wanted to control the car by an application running via bluetooth but I ran into some issues with connectivity so I changed the direction of our connection to MQTT servers instead.
 During the late stages of the project problems were stacking up but I managed them.

 ## Background and Idea